 - Where an assessment report has been obtained expressing that the offender is suitable to serve the sentence as an ICO; and

-What are the ‘Standard Conditions’ and ‘Additional Conditions’ of an ‘Intensive Corrections Order’?
+What are the ‘Standard Conditions’ and ‘Additional Conditions’ of an ‘Intensive Correction Order’?

 A Judge or Magistrate is required, when sentencing an offender to an ICO, to attach both of the following ‘standard conditions’: